 Ihlara Valley in Cappadocia is the perfect destination for lovers of nature and green scenery.
 It is about 100 meters deep and 10 km long, an awe-inspiring and beautiful canyon.
 It was formed by volcanic activities, erupting lava and the erosion of the Melendiz River for thousands of years in the nearby Hasan Mountain.

-Many monasteries, churches, settlements and fairy chimneys were formed by natural means and carved into the rocks by human hands in this region, where you will encounter many traces of life here in the period.
+In this region, many monasteries, churches, settlements, and fairy chimneys were naturally formed and carved into the rocks by human hands.
+You will encounter many traces of life from this period.
 Ihlara Valley attracts the attention of local and foreign visitors with its fantastic natural formations and magnificent natural beauties.
 We recommend you visit Ihlara Valley on your Cappadocia trip.

 When you see the valley from above, you are enchanted at first.
 Afterwards, a fantastic and impressive staircase begins to descend into the valley.
-It takes about 5-10 minutes to fall into the valley with the stairs.
+Falling into the valley with the stairs takes about 5-10 minutes.

-When you go down to the valley, there are beautiful paths to follow and many places to explore on the right and left on the road divided into two by the Melediz river.
-Melendiz Stream, which flows along the Ihlara Valley, also accompanies your walk with its beautiful sound and appearance.
+When you go down to the valley, there are beautiful paths to follow and many places to explore on the right and left of the road, divided into two by the Melediz River.
+Melendiz Stream, which flows along the Ihlara Valley, accompanies your walk with its beautiful sound and appearance.

-There are over 4,000 rock-cut settlements and hundreds of hidden cave churches and houses with beautiful frescoes as living quarters in the valley.
-This makes it an ideal place for lovers of history, civilization, and nature.
+The valley has over 4,000 rock-cut settlements and hundreds of hidden cave churches and houses with beautiful frescoes as living quarters.
+This makes it ideal for lovers of history, civilization, and nature.

 Kızılçukur Valley (Red Valley)

 Kızılçukur Valley (Red Valley) is the ideal place for sunrise and sunset views in Cappadocia.
-Red Valley, located near Göreme and home to red tuff rocks and fairy chimneys.
-The valley took its name from the colour of its stones; its nature attracts a lot of attention from both local and foreign visitors.
-It is considered one of the most beautiful valleys of Cappadocia
+It is located near Göreme and is home to red tuff rocks and fairy chimneys.
+The valley took its name from the colour of its stones.
+Its nature attracts a lot of attention from both local and foreign visitors.
+It is considered one of the most beautiful valleys of Cappadocia.

 Red Valley has one of the best hiking and trekking tracks in Cappadocia.
 It is an ideal area and activity for those who love hiking.
-It is also an excellent spot for photography lovers because of the abounding colours of wonderful nature; red is the colour of the rocks, green is the colour of wild plants, and the colour of the clear sky; is blue
+It is also an excellent spot for photography lovers because of the abounding colours of wonderful nature; red is the colour of the rocks, green is the colour of wild plants, and blue is the colour of the clear sky.

 8- Horse Safari Tour

 Horse Safari Tours, among the unique natural beauties of Cappadocia, are among the popular excursions and nature sports activities that can be done in Cappadocia.
-We recommend a Horse Safari in Cappadocia, also known as the “Land of Beautiful Horses”.
+We recommend a Horse Safari in Cappadocia called the “Land of Beautiful Horses”.

-Horse Safari Tours in Cappadocia are usually made from horse farms located between Avanos and Göreme.
-Horse safari tours are generally held between 09:00 in the morning and 4:00 p.m.
+Horse Safari Tours in Cappadocia are usually conducted from horse farms located between Avanos and Göreme.
+They are generally held between 09:00 in the morning and 4:00 p.m.

 9- Visiting Ceramics and Pottery Workshops

-Pottery and ceramics, a centuries-old tradition of Cappadocia, is kept alive, especially in workshops in Avanos.
+Pottery and ceramics, a centuries-old tradition of Cappadocia, are kept alive, especially in workshops in Avanos.

 Here, you can buy ceramic and pottery products for yourself and your loved ones, attend the ceramic and pottery workshops, watch the pottery makers and learn the tricks of this tradition.
-You can even make your pottery, as the owners of the workshops and shops will let you join them and create your own piece by yourself.
+You can even make your pottery, as the owners of the workshops and shops will let you join them and create your piece.

-Visiting Ceramics and Pottery Workshops is a different and unique experience, as it is known that crafts or handicrafts are helpful things that improve mood and bring relaxation.
-We recommend it to you in the Top 10 Things to do in Cappadocia.
+Visiting Ceramics and Pottery Workshops is a different and unique experience.
+Crafts or handicrafts are known to improve mood and bring relaxation.
+We recommend it as one of the Top 10 Things to do in Cappadocia.

 10- Visit Zelve Valley Ruins and Open Air Museum

-You will see many monasteries, churches, settlements and fairy chimneys that were formed by nature factors and carved into the rocks by human hands in this region.
-Zelve Valley attracts attention with its fairy chimneys and also with its magic nature.
+In this region, you will see many monasteries, churches, settlements, and fairy chimneys that were formed by nature and carved into the rocks by human hands.
+Zelve Valley attracts attention with its fairy chimneys and its magic nature.
 We strongly recommend that you visit Zelve Valley on your trip to Cappadocia.
-It is one of the activities from the Top 10 Things to do in Cappadocia.
+It is one of the activities from the Top 10 Things to Do in Cappadocia.

-One of the recommended activities in Zelve Valley is enjoying nature and unique beauty by walking among the fairy chimneys.
-There is a beautiful fountain at the entrance of the valley and a total of 15 churches.
+One of the recommended activities in Zelve Valley is enjoying nature and its unique beauty by walking among the fairy chimneys.
+There is a beautiful fountain at the valley’s entrance and 15 churches.

-In the first valley of Zelve Ruins, which consists of 3 valleys, there is a mosque made of cut stone and carved rock.
-In the second valley, there are living places used in the past and places where the people used them as kitchens.
+In the first valley of Zelve Ruins, which consists of 3 valleys, a mosque is made of cut stone and carved rock.
+In the second valley, there are living places used in the past and where people used them as kitchens.
 In the third valley, there are many settlements and churches.

-The area is also in a very convenient location for hiking and also walking.
-You can also go to higher hills and watch the valley from the top and take lots of photos.
+The area is also very convenient for hiking and walking.
+You can also go to higher hills, watch the valley from the top, and take lots of photos.

-Thus, we have provided you, dear reader, with a rich list of the recommended Top 10 Things to do in Cappadocia and the recommended things; not only the activities you can do, there are dozens of other things that you can choose from.
+Thus, we have provided you, dear reader, with a rich list of the recommended Top 10 Things to do in Cappadocia and the recommended things; not only the activities you can do, but dozens of other things you can choose from.

-Cappadocia is one of the best tourist destinations in Turkey, as it abounds with all the ingredients that make it a fantastic tourist destination, stunning scenery, historical places dating back thousands of years, and unique experiences that you can discover there, such as flying balloons and other adventures.
+Cappadocia is one of the best tourist destinations in Turkey.
+It abounds with all the ingredients that make it a fantastic tourist destination: stunning scenery, historical places dating back thousands of years, and unique experiences, such as flying balloons and other adventures.

-We hope that our example will be the best helper and guide for you on your trip to Cappadocia.
+We hope our example will be your best helper and guide on your trip to Cappadocia.
 Enjoy your trip and wait for a new guide to another tourist spot.
 Here are some of our best videos from around Turkey – including the Ancient City of Ephesus, Uskudar and more!